KleinGeard/Excerpt-/README.md

 A research tool used to get excerpts from a directory of files whether they be scientific journals or religious texts.

 The program searches through .txt files.
-If you would like convert your .pdf files into .txt so that you can search them with this program you can use [PDF-Text-Exctractor](https://github.com/KleinGeard/PDF-Text-Extractor).
+If you would like convert your .pdf files into .txt so that you can search through them with this program you can use [PDF-Text-Exctractor](https://github.com/KleinGeard/PDF-Text-Extractor).

 ![picture alt](http://i.imgur.com/zwMNFEt.png "Excerpter Screenshot")